 - x_xma_xmatters.xmatters_admin: Only users with this role can modify xMatters components within the ServiceNow interface.

 - x_xma_xmatters.xmatters: Assign this role to any users or groups you want to synchronize into xMatters.
-Assigning this role to a group will automatically assign it to all users within a group, or you can add this role to an existing role to automatically assign it to multiple users.
+Assigning this role to a group automatically assigns it to all users within a group, or you can add this role to an existing role to automatically assign it to multiple users.

-The latest update (version 4.1) of this integration includes the following fixes:
+The 4.1 version of this integration includes the following fixes and enhancements:

 - The data sync feature has been updated to address a minor flaw that could potentially cause the user sync to stop processing if it encountered an error.